wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/ManagementTools.md

 ## EdgeCmd utility

-You can use the [EdgeCmd](xref:Installedgecmd) utility on both Linux and Windows to configure and manage Edge Data Store.
+You can use the EdgeCmd utility on both Linux and Windows to configure and manage Edge Data Store.
+For more information, see [EdgeCmd utility](xref:Installedgecmd).

 ## REST tools